 What's Good for the Goose Is Good for the Marketplace

-As it turns out, a diverse population in a company's workforce is not only good for the company but the market in which the company provides for.
+As it turns out, a diverse population in a company's workforce is not only good for the company but the market for which the company provides for.
 To be precise, a company that is capable of managing a diverse population of employees most often attracts a diverse range of customers.
 It doesn't take a strategic planner to know that the more diverse a company's customer base is, the better it prospers in popularity and sales.

 Diversity Happens in and Out of a Company

 And, because diversity is always taking place outside of company walls, this fact addresses another variable that cannot be overlooked.
 The general public, a company's market, is forever changing and re-changing in its diversity.
 As an example, one such change grabbed the attention of most customer service companies in 2000 when census results showed that African Americans were no longer the largest minority.
-Hispanics had officially moved into this position and now companies had to plan how to appeal their services to and attract this new group that would dominate in a new way, verse the previous minority majority that marketing strategies had been crafted around in the past.
+Hispanics had officially moved into this position and now companies had to plan how to appeal their services to and attract this new group that would dominate in a new way, verses the previous minority-majority that marketing strategies had been crafted around in the past.

 With diversity in the workplace, it is easy to make these kinds of transitions.
 With a diverse number of employees and executives at the ready, a company can be covered on many more fronts than opposed to a less diverse company.